synth-inc/onit/README.md

 # Onit

 Onit is an open-source AI chat assistant that lives in your desktop.
-Think ChatGPT Desktop, but with local mode and multi-provider support.
+It's ChatGPT Desktop, but with local mode and multi-provider support.
+It's also Cursor Chat, but not just in your IDE.

 <div align="center">
   <a href="https://www.getonit.ai">